openshift/assisted-service/docs/installer-live-iso.md

 The live ISO, **assisted-service.iso** (not livecd.iso), can then be used to deploy the installer.
 The live ISO storage system is emphemeral and its size depends on the amount of memory installed on the host.
 A minimum of 10GB of memory is required to deploy the installer, generate a single discovery ISO, and install an OCP cluster.

-After the live ISO boots, the UI should be accessible from the a browser at
+After the live ISO boots, the UI should be accessible from the browser at

 ````
 http://<hostname-or-ip>:8080.